Method in Theology

 Author InformationBernard Lonergan (1904-1984), a professor of theology, taught at Regis College, Harvard University, and Boston College.
 An established author known for his Insight and Method in Theology, Lonergan received numerous honorary doctorates, was a Companion of the Order of Canada in 1971 and was named as an original member of the International Theological Commission by Pope Paul VI.

-Robert M. Doran is the Emmett Doerr Professor in Catholic Systematic Theology at Marquette University.
+Robert M. Doran is the Emmett Doerr Chair in Catholic Systematic Theology at Marquette University.

 John D. Dadosky is an associate professor of philosophy and theology at Regis College at the University of Toronto.